-I am sure most of the people are aware of the importance of testing environments for software and applications, especially testing databases.
-They are used very infrequently for very less amount of time with unpredictable loads.
+I am sure most of us are aware of the importance of testing environments for software and applications, especially testing databases.
+They are used infrequently for fewer amounts of time with unpredictable loads.

-However, many of us end up investing the major chunk of our project money in testing databases.
-I, personally, have seen many projects burning thousands a month in database costs because they prefer replicating the environment for testing branches.
+However, many of us end up investing a major chunk in testing databases.
+I’ve, personally, taken over many projects that burnt thousands a month in database costs because they preferred replicating the environment for testing branches.

 What is Serverless Database?

-We all are aware of the cloud databases, say, AWS Aurora which is compatible with MySQL or PostgreSQL, fully-managed and automatically scales up to 64TB of database storage.
+We are aware of cloud databases, say, AWS Aurora which is compatible with MySQL or PostgreSQL, fully-managed and automatically scales up to 64TB of database storage.

 While creating this database, you choose the desired instance size and this works really well in an environment where there are predictable workload, request rate and processing requirements.

-Serverless Database, say, AWS Aurora Serverless comes with an on-demand auto-scaling configuration.
-This means, the database will start-up, scales capacity as per your application’s demand and shuts down when not in use.
+In the case of AWS Aurora Serverless, it comes with an on-demand auto-scaling configuration.
+This means, the database starts up, scales capacity as per your application’s demand and shuts down when not in use.

 What’s more?
 You run your database in the cloud without managing the instances or clusters

-Serverless Database model is built upon the separation of storage and processing.
+The Serverless Database model is built on the separation of storage and processing.

 You create an endpoint, set up the minimum and maximum capacity if you like, and issue queries to the endpoint.
 This endpoint works as a proxy to a frequently scaled fleet of database resources.
 This empowers your connections to remain intact while scaling operations occurs behind the stage.